esphome/esphome-docs/components/display/index.rst

 It will show 3 color bars in **RED**, **GREEN** and **BLUE**.
 To help the graphics display team determine the best way to help you, a picture of the result of this script is very helpful.

-Also when you create an issue about your display, please add the link where you brought the display from so we can validate the used configuration.
+Should you create an issue in GitHub regarding your display, please include a link to where you purchased it so that we can validate the configuration you've used.

 Thanks in advance.